tomas-bat/trackee-app/README.md

 ## Backend

 The backend modules manages a [Ktor](https://ktor.io) server which handles all communication with the client.
 Backend uses [Cloud Firestore](https://firebase.google.com/products/firestore) for data storage.

-> [!IMPORTANT]
-> Firebase credentials are needed for a sucessful build & deployment of the backend app.

 ## Shared